binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Command Injection {#web-applications-countermeasures-command-injection}

-On top of the points mentioned above under [Lack of Input Sanitisation](#web-applications-countermeasures-lack-of-input-sanitisation), [This article](http://www.golemtechnologies.com/articles/shell-injection) is quite good.
+On top of the points mentioned above under [Lack of Input Validation and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-and-sanitisation), [This article](http://www.golemtechnologies.com/articles/shell-injection) is quite good.

 %% Command Injection in NodeJS: https://blog.liftsecurity.io/2014/08/19/Avoid-Command-Injection-Node.js